Tuesday, May 31, 2016

 2004 - 10,008

 And what was the league leader's number?
-Buffalo is still on top, after a third straight season with a significant increase.
-In fact, it set a league record:
+Buffalo is still on top, for a fifth straight season.
+The number went down a little, but it was still way ahead of the No. 2 average (Calgary, 11,650)

 Year - Team - Average